Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

-\begin{definition} Given a transverse knot $K\subset \Mxi$, a standard neighbourhood is contactomorphic to a neighbourhood of $S^1 \times \{0,0\}$ in $(S^1 \times \R^2, \ker(\cos r\, dz + r\sin r\,d\theta))$, where $z$ is the coordinate on $S^1$, and $K$ is identified with the $z$ axis.
-The characteristic foliation on the torus $\{r = r_0\}$ is given by parallel lines of slope $-\cot r_0 / r_0$.
+\begin{definition} Given a transverse knot $K\subset \Mxi$, a standard neighbourhood is contactomorphic to $S^1 \times \{r \leq a\}$ in $(S^1 \times \R^2, \xi_{\rm{rot}}=\ker(\cos r\, dz + r\sin r\,d\theta))$ for some $a$, where $z$ is the coordinate on $S^1$, $K$ is identified with the $z$ axis, and some framing of $K$ is identified with $\lambda = S^1 \times \{r = a,\theta = 0\}$.
+The characteristic foliation on the torus $\{r = r_0\}$ is given by parallel lines of slope $-\cot r_0 / r_0$ (\textit{ie.\@} $r_0\lambda -\cot(r_0)\mu$, where $\mu$ is a meridian of $K$).
 Note that there is not a unique $r_0$ corresponding to a given slope.
-A neighbourhood of $K$ is identified with the solid torus $S^n_a$ bounded by the torus for some $a$, $n$.
-To perform {\it admissible transverse surgery}, we take a torus $T^m_b$ inside $T^n_a$, where $m\leq n$ and if $m = n$, then $b < a$.
-We remove $T^m_b$ from $T^n_a$, and perform a contact cut on the boundary.
+A neighbourhood of $K$ is identified with the solid torus $S^n_a$ bounded by the torus for some slope $a \in \R\cup \{\infty\}$ and some positive integer $n$.
+To perform \textit{admissible transverse surgery}, we take a torus $T^m_b$ inside $T^n_a$, where $m\leq n$ and if $m = n$, then $b < a$.
+We remove the interior of $S^m_b$ from $S^n_a$, and perform a contact cut on the boundary.
 See Lerman \cite{Lerman} and Baldwin and Etnyre \cite{BE:transverse} for details.
 This gives us a smooth manifold $(M_b(K),\xi^m_b)$ with a well-defined contact structure.
-To perform {\it inadmissible transverse surgery}, consider the open manifold obtained by removing the knot $K$.
-We can take the closure of this manifold to get one with torus boundary, and uniquely extend the contact structure so that along the boundary, the characteristic foliation is given by curves of slope $-\infty$.
+To perform \textit{inadmissible transverse surgery}, consider the open manifold obtained by removing the knot $K$.
+We can take the closure of this manifold to get one with torus boundary, and uniquely extend the contact structure so that along the boundary, the characteristic foliation is given by curves of slope $-\infty$, that is, meridional slope (the minus sign is not strictly needed, but it serves as a reminder that the characteristic foliations of nearby boundary-parallel tori have large negative slope).
 This is the inverse operation of a contact cut.
-We then glue on a uniformly twisting $T^2 \times I$ such that the contact planes twist out to some slope $b$ (we can add $n$ half twists of angle $\pi$ before stopping at $b$, and there is no restriction on $b$).
+We then glue on a $T^2 \times I$ with a contact structure modeled on $\xi_{\rm{rot}}$ above, such that the contact planes twist out to some slope $b$ (we can add $n$ half-twists of angle $\pi$ before stopping at $b$, and there is no restriction on $b$).
 After performing a contact cut on the new boundary, we are left with the manifold $(M_b(K),\xi^n_b)$.
-Unless otherwise stated, we will assume $n=0$, and hence omit $n$. \end{definition}
+Unless otherwise stated, we will assume $n=0$ and omit $n$. \end{definition}

 \begin{remark} Although inadmissible transverse surgery is well-defined, the result of admissible transverse surgery in general depends on the torus neighbourhood.
 For example, Etnyre, LaFountain, and Tosun \cite{ELT:cables} show that the $(2,3)$-torus knot in $(S^3,\xi_{\rm{std}})$ has infinitely many distinct standard neighbourhoods which are not subsets of each other.
 It can be shown that for each rational number $\frac{1}{n+1} < r < \frac{1}{n}$, there are $n$ distinct results of admissible transverse surgery. \end{remark}